bizztreat/wr-talon-one-coupon/MANUAL.md

 ["value","expirydate","startdate","recipientintegrationid","limitval","attributes"]

 Note that only the **value** column is required.
 All others are optional.
 Limits default to 1 if they are not provided.
+The structure of a coupon import CSV file is using ISO8601 for dates.

 - value: Id of the specific coupon, Id is unique
 - expirydate: Timestamp YYYY-MM-DDTHH:mm:ssZ